Interacting Regional Policies in Containing a Disease: Theorem Details and Proofs

-\begin{enumerate} \item For a sequence of block models (with Erdos-Renyi as a special case),\footnote{Consider a sequence of block models such that the ratio of expected out degree of a node in one neighborhood compared to another in some other block cannot grow without bound.} a regional policy with a bounded $k$ has a probability going to 1 of halting the disease on the randomly realized network if and only if the seed node's expected out degree $d$ is such that $d^k\rightarrow\infty$. \item For a regular expander graph with outdegree $d$, a regional policy works if and only if the expansion rate $d^k\rightarrow\infty$. \item For a regular lattice of degree $d$, a regional policy works if and only if $d^k\rightarrow \infty$. \item For a rewired lattice with a fraction links that are randomly rewired, a regional policy with a bounded $k$ has a probability going to 1 of halting the disease on the randomly realized network if and only if $d^k\rightarrow \infty$. \item For a sequence of random networks with a scale-free degree distribution, a regional policy works (with probability 1) if and only if $k\rightarrow \infty$. \end{enumerate} \end{corollary}
+This has implications for some prominent random network models.
+Consider a randomly chosen sequence of seeds and networks from the associated networks: \begin{enumerate} \item For a sequence of stochastic block models in which all nodes have expected degree $d(n)> \log(n)$ so that the network is path connected (with Erdos-Renyi as a special case),\footnote{Consider a sequence of block models such that the ratio of expected out degree of a node in one neighborhood compared to another in some other block cannot grow without bound.} a regional policy with a bounded $k(n)$ has a probability going to 1 of halting the disease on the randomly realized network if and only if the seed node's expected out degree $d(n)>1$ is such that $d(n)^{k(n)}\rightarrow\infty$. \item For a regular expander graph with outdegree $d(n)> 1$, a regional policy works if and only if the expansion rate $d(n)^{k(n)}\rightarrow\infty$. \item For a regular lattice of degree $d(n)>1$, a regional policy works if and only if $d(n)^{k(n)}\rightarrow \infty$. \item For a rewired lattice with $d(n)>1$ for all nodes and with a fraction links that are randomly rewired, a regional policy with a bounded $k(n)$ has a probability going to 1 of halting the disease on the randomly realized network if and only if $d(n)^{k(n)}\rightarrow \infty$. \item For a sequence of random networks with a scale-free degree distribution with average degree $d(n)>\log(n)$, a regional policy works (with probability 1) if and only if $k(n)\rightarrow \infty$. \end{enumerate}

 Thus, whether a regional policy works in almost any network model requires that either the degree of almost all nodes grows without bound, or else the size of the quarantine grows without bound.
 For a scale free distribution, there is always a nontrivial probability on small degrees, and hence in order for a regional policy to work, the size of the neighborhood must grow without bound.